xAfterLife/xAfterLife/README.md

 ### Hi there, I'm Lucas - aka [xAfterLife] 👋

-## I'm a IT-Specialist for Application Development, Computer Science Student, Developer, and Photographer
+## I'm a IT-Specialist for Applic.
+Dev., Computer Science Student and Photographer

-- I've completed training as an IT specialist for application development
+- I've completed training as an IT specialist for Application-development
 - I am always looking for new things to learn
 - I am currently studying Applied Computer Science
 - I love photography and music